psyclone20/k-means-clustering/README.md

 # Input
 The user must provide the following inputs:
-* Name of the CSV dataset
+* Name of the CSV dataset (make sure that the header line is removed)
 * The X and Y attributes from the dataset
 * The number of clusters
 * The maximum number of iterations